bkesterbyld/maroon-potato/src/pages/index.md

       - title: APIs for Legacy Products
         title_align: left
         content: >
-          Publish data sets from your existing products for other parties to browse online or access through APIs.
+          Publish data sets from your existing products that can be browsed online or accessed through APIs.
         content_align: left
         actions: []
         actions_align: left